KevinAst/astx-redux-util/src/docs/guide/conceptConditional.md

 it is easy to isolate which actions will impact various parts of our state.

+**Please Note** that a `{}` {@link InitialState} value is applied in this reduction, which provides the fall-back state value during the state initialization boot-strap process.

-**Note:** Because we did not supply "elseReducerFn" to {@link conditionalReducer} (the third parameter), the default [identity function](https://lodash.com/docs#identity) is used for the else condition, in essence retaining the same state for a falsy directive.
+**Also Note:** that normally it is not necessary to supply the `elseReducerFn` {@link conditionalReducer} parameter (the third), because it defaults to the [identity function](https://lodash.com/docs#identity) function, which retains the state for a falsy directive.
+In this case however, we had to manually pass the identity function, in order to supply the subsequent {@link InitialState} parameter.

 **More to Come:** This example is merely intended to introduce you to the concept of conditional reduction.
 It is somewhat "contrived",